bhyvex/PAD-FileSystem/README.md

   - [Structure of the project](#structure)
   - [How to run](#run)

 Pad-fs is a distribute persistent data store written in `java`.

-It has not a GUI, it is toally managed by command lines.
+It has not a GUI, it is totally managed by command lines.

-# <a name="arch"></a> Pad-Fs architecture
+## <a name="arch"></a> Pad-Fs architecture

 ![architecture](https://cloud.githubusercontent.com/assets/9201530/15389916/745e2008-1db9-11e6-9d90-fba983478c69.png)